Cupid and Psyche: In Apuleius

 The tale of Cupid and Psyche (or "Eros and Psyche") is placed at the midpoint of Apuleius's novel, and occupies about a fifth of its total length.
 The novel itself is a first-person narrative by the protagonist Lucius.
 Transformed into a donkey by magic gone wrong, Lucius undergoes various trials and adventures, and finally regains human form by eating roses sacred to Isis.
 Psyche's story has some similarities, including the theme of dangerous curiosity, punishments and tests, and redemption through divine favor.

 As a structural mirror of the overarching plot, the tale is an example of mise en abyme.
-It occurs within a complex narrative frame, with Lucius recounting the tale as it in turn was told by an old woman to Charite, a bride kidnapped by pirates on her wedding day and held captive in a cave.
+It occurs within a complex narrative frame, with Lucius recounting the tale as it in turn was told by an old woman to Charite, a bride kidnapped by bandits on her wedding day and held captive in a cave.
 The happy ending for Psyche is supposed to assuage Charite's fear of rape, in one of several instances of Apuleius's irony.

 Although the tale resists explication as a strict allegory of a particular Platonic argument, Apuleius drew generally on imagery such as the laborious ascent of the winged soul (Phaedrus 248) and the union with the divine achieved by Soul through the agency of the daemon Love (Symposium 212b).